Case Study: Recruiting In New Online Teacher Markets

 This project highlights a broader truth for education organisations scaling globally:

-- Difficult teacher profiles require specialised recruitment infrastructure.
+1. Difficult teacher profiles require specialized recruitment infrastructure.

 Initiatives that drive growth are hardly ever a perfectly linear success story.

-Sometimes the brief changes, or the market pushes back, or external factors disrupts momentum.
+Sometimes the brief changes, or the market pushes back, or external factors disrupt momentum.
 Delivery is achievable, when systems are designed to withstand complexity and adapt under pressure.